-- Previous behaviors in the Infusionsoft application (“Bootcamp Customer”, “Clicked on invite link”, “Filled out Registration Form”)
+- Previous behaviors in the Infusionsoft by Keap application (“Bootcamp Customer”, “Clicked on invite link”, “Filled out Registration Form”)

-- Lead scoring (For more information about how to segment based on lead score, check out this blog post teaching you how to segment by using Infusionsoft’s Lead Scoring feature)
+- Lead scoring (For more information about how to segment based on lead score, check out this blog post teaching you how to segment by using Infusionsoft by Keap’s Lead Scoring feature)

 If you don’t have much information about your contact base, segmentation can feel like an overwhelming task.
 Where do you even start?
 How do you best collect this kind of information from customers?
 How can you easily track and maintain up-to-date information?

 Within Infusionsoft by Keap, tags are the most common feature used for segmentation.
 Think of tags like little stickers that you can put on each of your contacts’ foreheads, reminding you of who they are and what they prefer.
 The Tagging feature can be accessed in multiple parts of the application.
 For example, you can manage all of your current tags in the CRM > Settings > Tags section.

 You can also view and apply tags on the customer record as well under the tag shortcut button.

 But today we’re going to discuss a different way to use tags: from within the new landing page builder by creating a survey.

 - The customer/prospect filling out the survey does the work for you, often for free!
 All you have to do is set up the infrastructure.

 - Customers can give you feedback.
 It makes them feel heard and shows them that you care.
 Plus, they have the best insight into how you’re making customers feel!